 Illinois residents can improve their skills and confidence by taking an education and training class specifically developed for older drivers.
 Local course offerings are called Rules of the Road Review Courses.

-For information on how to get back a license that has been suspended or revoked in Illinois, contact the local driver license facility.
+For information on how to get back a license that has been suspended or revoked in Illinois, contact the local driver's license facility.

-Disabled person parking placards and license plates can be issued to drivers who have impaired mobility if a licensed physician, surgeon, physician’s assistant, nurse practitioner, or certified nurse midwife certifies the condition.
+Parking placards and license plates can be issued to drivers who have impaired mobility if a licensed physician, advanced practice nurse, optometrist, or physician's assistant certifies the condition.

 The placards and plates are also available for those who have:

 The Secretary of State website includes information for Illinois drivers.
 Of special interest is the Senior Citizens page, which includes links to relevant forms and publications related to driving and parking.

 You can use Nolo’s Lawyer Directory to find a local lawyer experienced in representing older people who need help with auto accidents or traffic tickets in Illinois.